LIST: 35 Must-Visit Historical Places in the Philippines

 Corregidor Island

-This island fortress served as the point for naval defenses in Manila due to its strategic location at the opening of Manila Bay.
+This island fortress served as the focal point of Manila’s naval defenses due to its strategic location at the mouth of Manila Bay.
 Corregidor Island is a military bastion where Filipino and American soldiers fought against Japanese soldiers during World War II.
 People can still see the ruins and remains of the military forces, where memorable artifacts that remind us of heroism and valor can be seen.

 Rizal Park, Manila

-More commonly known as Luneta, the Rizal Park is where the Rizal Monument stands, which also contains some of the hero’s remains.
+More commonly known as Luneta, Rizal Park is home to the Rizal Monument, which also contains some of the hero’s remains.
 This atmospheric park was once the site where the Spaniards executed the national hero.
-Aside from seeing the monument, parkgoers enjoy attractions such as a dancing musical fountain, a garden, and the National Museum nearby.
+Aside from the monument, parkgoers can enjoy attractions such as a dancing musical fountain, a garden, and the nearby National Museum.

 - Address: Roxas Boulevard, Ermita, Manila